freshOS/Stevia/README.md

-# Nadir
+# Stevia
-Nadir is an iOS Auto Layout DSL written in swift.
+Stevia is an iOS Auto Layout DSL written in swift.

 It is not a heavy layout engine, it is just a lightweight shortcut api for creating Auto Layout constraints and defining view only using code ! 😍

-## Features
+N
 - [x] Layout
 - [x] Component styling
 - [x] Event handling

-### Advantages of Nadir over the classic way
+### Advantages of Stevia over the classic way

 - [x] The view hierachy is clearer
 - [x] Constraints are (WAY) more readable, they actually look like the layout itself \o/